tensorflow/tensorflow/g3doc/Rationale.md

 MLIR now supports a multithreaded pass manager.
 We do this through several design choices:

-1) MLIR makes use of extensive uniqued immutable data structures (affine expressions, types, etc are all immutable, uniqued, and immortal).
-2) constants are defined in per-function pools, instead of being globally uniqued.
-3) functions themselves are not SSA values either, so they don't have the same problem as constants.
-4) FunctionPasses are copied (through their copy ctor) into one instance per thread, avoiding sharing of local state across threads.
+1. MLIR makes use of extensive uniqued immutable data structures (affine expressions, types, etc are all immutable, uniqued, and immortal).
+2. Constants are defined in per-function pools, instead of being globally uniqued.
+3. Functions themselves are not SSA values either, so they don't have the same problem as constants.
+4. FunctionPasses are copied (through their copy ctor) into one instance per thread, avoiding sharing of local state across threads.

 This allows MLIR function passes to support efficient multithreaded compilation and code generation.